 Locals also wear shorts (mainly the elder generation) however these shorts are generally conservative and normally of the longer type.

 Do take the time to have a look around the shops and see the types of clothes that are on sale.
-There is a great variety of shops here and you will very quickly see the styles and fabrics that are popular in the city.
+There is a wide variety of shops here and you will very quickly see the styles and fabrics that are popular in the city.
 If you try on some clothes from shops in Barcelona you will notice that the fabrics are much lighter weight than most Northern European clothes and much more comfortable and suitable for the climate here.

 Do not wear a bumbag.
 I know they're very useful but tourists mainly wear them, and in fact they are easily removed by slight-handed thieves.